kevinlie19/crypto-web/README.md

 ## DEMO

 Deployed using Vercel with automatic deployment per each changes in the main branch.
 Try out the demo [here](https://crypto-web-blush.vercel.app/).
+NOTE: make sure you have added and turned on the CORS extension.

 ## API